Continual learning's open problem is behaviour, not knowledge

 Behaviour change — where durable writes change what the system does — is the open problem.
 Two mechanisms achieve it:

-- Weight updates — fine-tuning, online learning, RLHF, continual pretraining.
-Expensive: heavy training infrastructure, cycles of days to weeks, opaque updates that can regress unrelated behaviours.
+- Distributed-parametric updates — fine-tuning, online learning, RLHF, continual pretraining, adapters, embedding updates, learned controllers.
+Expensive: heavy training infrastructure, cycles of days to weeks for large updates, behavioral probes rather than direct reading, and possible regressions in unrelated behaviours.

 - Readable system-definition artifacts — prompts, tips, notes, schemas, tools, tests.
-When an LLM (or an interpreter the agent invokes) reads such an artifact as policy, a durable write changes what the system does next session.
+When an LLM, interpreter, runtime, validator, router, or retriever consumes such an artifact with instruction, enforcement, selection, evaluation, or learning force, a durable write changes what the system does next session.
 Cheap: a commit, a diff, a revert; inspectable; driveable by runtime signals.

-Mainstream continual-learning research targets weights (the expensive behaviour mechanism) and retrieval (the solved knowledge mechanism), leaving readable system-definition artifacts — the cheap behaviour mechanism — as engineering plumbing.
-Recognising that plumbing as a learning regime puts it into comparison with weight updates; the useful question is how the two combine.
+Mainstream continual-learning research targets distributed-parametric state (the expensive behaviour mechanism) and retrieval (the solved knowledge mechanism), leaving readable system-definition artifacts — the cheap behaviour mechanism — as engineering plumbing.
+Recognising that plumbing as a learning regime puts it into comparison with weight updates and learned controllers; the useful question is how the mechanisms combine.

 Relevant Notes: